Introduction: 3D Fish Tank

-Choose a piece of glass will fit neatly in front of you fish tank, it should need to be to big.
-I used a panel of glass from an old flood light, which is about 6" by 8" and works great.
+Choose a piece of glass will fit neatly in front of you fish tank, it shouldn't need to be too big.
+I used the front glass panal from an old flood light, which is about 6" by 8" and works great.
 Don't use glass with sharp edges or glass less than 3mm thick.
-Once you're found you glass it time to frost.
+Once you're found your glass, it's time to frost.

-To find a sandblaster can you can use on glass you need to ask about, try your local glass supplier or creative glass enthusiast in your area.
+To find a sandblaster, try your local glass supplier or creative glass enthusiasts in your area.

 Once you find the right sandblasting machine follow the manufactures instructions.
-Point the nossle at the glass about 4" away from the glass and frost the glass until it's smoothy white across one surface (leave the other side shiny) and you can't see through anymore.
+Point the nossle at the glass about 4" away from the glass and frost the glass until it's smoothy white across one surface (leave the other side shiny) and keep sanding until you can't see through the frosted surface.